-- 51. The ACLU of Florida advocates for the expansion of voting rights and participation of elections through passage of citizen-initiated constitutional amendments. - 52.
-In furtherance of that goal, the ACLU of Florida supported 2018 Amendment 4, the Voter Restoration Amendment, which restored voting rights to returning citizens after they served their felony sentences. - 53.
-Between October 31, 2014-when the Voter Restoration Amendment was approved for petition circulation-and December 31, 2017, the ACLU of Florida donated more than \$3,000 to the sponsoring committee, Floridians for a Fair Democracy, in the form of staff time and supplies devoted to signature petition collection to put Amendment 4 on the ballot. - 54.
+- 50. The ACLU of Florida advocates for the expansion of voting rights and participation of elections through passage of citizen-initiated constitutional amendments. - 51.
+In furtherance of that goal, the ACLU of Florida supported 2018 Amendment 4, the Voter Restoration Amendment, which restored voting rights to returning citizens after they served their felony sentences. - 52.
+Between October 31, 2014 when the Voter Restoration Amendment was approved for petition circulation and December 31, 2017, the ACLU of Florida donated more than \$3,000 to the sponsoring committee, Floridians for a Fair Democracy, in the form of staff time and supplies devoted to signature petition collection to put Amendment 4 on the ballot. - 53.
 Under SB 1890, those in-kind contributions to Floridians for a Fair Democracy would have been illegal.
 See § 106.011(5)(a), Fla.
+Stat. (defining

-Stat. (defining "contribution" as a "distribution of money or anything of value, including contributions in kind having attributable monetary value in any form, made for the purposes of influencing the results of an election or making an electioneering communication"). - 55.
-Floridians for a Fair Democracy, the ACLU of Florida, and the voter restoration coalition's efforts were successful; Amendment 4 was certified for the ballot on January 23, 2018 and approved by 64.5% of the voters in the November 2018 election.
+"contribution" as a "distribution of money or anything of value, including contributions in kind having attributable monetary value in any form, made for the purposes of influencing the results of an election or making an electioneering communication").

-- 56. Since 2018, the ACLU of Florida has developed plans for other ballot initiatives to expand voter participation in Florida. - 57.
-The ACLU of Florida supports the Committee Plaintiffs' initiatives and plans to help them circulate petitions, engage with voters, and discuss their ideas for improving democracy through in-kind and monetary contributions to the Committee Plaintiffs over SB 1890's limit. - 58.
-Each initiative the ACLU of Florida supports will need to collect 891,589 valid signatures from registered voters to attain ballot status.
-See art.
-XI, § 3, Fla.
-Const.; § 100.371(12), Fla.
-Stat. - 59.
-Because of the immense expense of engaging with over 800,000 voters, convincing them to support VERA, AVRM, and RAVA, collecting those voters' signatures, and defending the initiatives at the Florida Supreme Court, SB 1890's contribution limit has chilled the ACLU of Florida's efforts to support the Committee Plaintiffs' initiatives for the 2022 cycle. - 60.
-Moreover, SB 1890 has chilled the ACLU of Florida's plans to support initiatives for future cycles. - 61.
+- 54. Floridians for a Fair Democracy, the ACLU of Florida, and the voter restoration coalition's efforts were successful; Amendment 4 was certified for the 2018 ballot on January 23, 2018 and approved by 65% of the voters in the November 2018 election. - 55.
+Since 2018, the ACLU of Florida has developed plans for other ballot initiatives to expand voter participation in Florida. - 56.
+The ACLU of Florida has plans to propose and support pro-democracy initiatives in future election cycles, including through in-kind and monetary contributions over SB 1890's limit. - 57.
+Because of the immense expense of collecting over 800,000 signatures and defending an initiative at the Florida Supreme Court, SB 1890's contribution limit has chilled the ACLU of Florida's efforts to develop initiatives for the future. - 58.
 If SB 1890 stands, the ACLU of Florida will not be able to propose and support future initiatives, because such initiatives will not be viable under SB 1890's contribution limit.